specificlanguages/scope-cache/README.md

 The cache has no eviction mechanism apart from being cleared after the read action completes.

+## Versioning

+Version 1.x supports MPS 2020.3, version 2.x supports MPS 2021.1

 ## Tips

-* Avoid `ListScope` class in MPS 2020.3 and use `NamedElementsScope` instead as its `contains` implementation is faster.
+* Avoid `ListScope` class in MPS 2021.1 and use `NamedElementsScope` instead as its `contains` implementation is faster.
 * It might make sense to convert a sequence into a set to speed up `Scope#contains` even more.

 ## Example code